KrishnaPrasath/100-days-of-code/log.md

 **Task pending : Posting a blog about BootStrap | Buldinng a layout for a website

 **Thoughts**: Routine is the key | Follow the 5 second rule

+**Things I learned : When I tried to sort an array, I kept getting the sorted arrays in a reverse order.
+Then after 2-3 hours of brainstorming, I figured that I had to start runnning the inner loop from where I start from outerloop on each iteration.

 **Link(s) to work**: